GAfieldCN/automatic-camera-pointcloud-calibration/README.md

 Record the rosbag for about 20 seconds (Too large bag might take a while to compute)
 ```
-rosbag record -O lidar_msg.bag /livox/lidar
+rosbag record -o lidar /livox/lidar
 ```

-#### 3.3 Connect the camera and record
+### 3.3 Connect the camera and record

 Please connect and turn on the camera, then take the photo.

-#### 3.4 Collect the photo and LiDAR data
+### 3.4 Collect the photo and LiDAR data

-After collecting all the data, put photos in data/photo folder; LiDAR rosbag(i.e., lidar_msg.bag) in data/lidar folder.
+After collecting all the data, put photos in data/photo folder; LiDAR rosbag in data/lidar folder.

-### 4 Calibration Process
+## 4 Calibration Process

-#### 4.1 Intrinsic Setting
+### 4.1 Intrinsic Setting

 Firstly save the intrinsic parameters and distortion correct parameters in the path data/parameters/intrinsic.txt.
 Distortion corresponds to five distortion correction parameters, which in order are: k1, k2 (RadialDistortion), p1, p2(TangentialDistortion) and k3, normally set 0 by default.
 An example is given as intrinsic.txt.

-#### 4.2 Photo Feature Extraction
+### 4.2 Photo Feature Extraction

-Configure the launch file cornerPhoto.launch, adjust the parameters to get expected results
+Configure the launch file feature_extraction_camera.launch, make sure the **plane size** accords with the number of boards, and you might change the **binary_threshold** when the binary process works not well!
+Also, the **min_area** and the **max_area** determine the contour area to be extracted.

 ```
 roslaunch automatic-camera-pointcloud-calibration feature_extraction_camera.launch
 ```

 The program will open the corresponding photo and show the rectified image.
-Tap any key to enter the default process, i.e., you can remove the false-detected contours.
+Tap any key to enter the debug process, i.e., you can remove the false-detected contours.
 If you want to remove the 5 6 7 8 contours, enter

 ```